 Zeus is a German Shepherd, Bi-color, about 3 y/o.
 He had been hanging out at a ranch outside Wimberley for week now and the finders just could not care for him.
 He is very timid and scared right now.
 Sadly, he is also Heartworm positive.
 Zeus will be in our system for months while we begin the process of treating him for the heartworms.
 It may take even longer as the only manufacturer of the drug to treat the heartworms has stated there is now a shortage of the drug.
 Please consider a donation so we can care for Zeus.

 Update: Zeus is doing great in his foster home.
 A little more attached to his foster dad then the foster mom (sorry Karen).
 He hangs with his foster sister, Katy.
-He will be ready for his Heartworm treatment in April.
+He has had his first Heartworm treament and will have his 2nd treatment in May.

 OUR MASCOT - Champ always greets you with his smile and wagging tail.
 We were devastated to learn that Champ has Osteosarcoma in his back leg.
 His leg was amputated in December of 2012.
 He is no longer on any pain medication and his mobility is great.
 We have found a foster home where he can live out the rest of his life.
 We cannot rescue him from his fate, but we will be by his side at the end.
 Please consider a donation to Champ’s care.
 Follow Champ's story